gnana46/ReactAutoComplete/README.md

   3. npm run build - to get the production build
   4. npm run test:watch - to excute all the tests and watch the changes

-Have to create Bing API key if this one this Key limit is over. have to pass the api in the header.
+Have to create Bing API key if this Key limit is over. have to pass the api in the header.

 Bing allow one request per second for trial api.